awhitesmith/awhitesmith.github.io/content/posts/inflation-contributions.md

 ### A solution

-The CPI is a chain linked series.
+The CPI is a chain-linked series.
 This means it is actually several series that have been stitched together ("chain linked").
 The underlying series overlap by one period to accommodate this, like in the below table:

 <table>
 <thead>